M-Hosein-Developer/PagingRecyclerView/README.md

 # Paging Recycler View

-This library is for using the paging and skeleton in the project.
+This library is designed to make paging and skeletons easier to use together.

 ## Features